xuankimtran/docs-1/pages/katalon-analytics/docs/testops-navigation.md

 * **TestOps Admin** is an overall administration tool allowing you to manage all Katalon products (Studio, Runtime Engine, TestOps).
 In the **TestOps Admin** section, you can navigate to:

-    * **Product Utilization**: where you can see your product usage.
+    * **Product Utilization**: where you can view your product usage.
+See: [License Utilization Dashboard](https://docs.katalon.com/katalon-studio/docs/license-utilization-dashboard.html).
-    * **License Management**: where you can check all your purchased licenses and manage them.
+    * **License Management**: where you can assign and remove your licenses.
 See: [Manage Katalon Licenses](https://docs.katalon.com/katalon-studio/docs/license-management.html).
     * **User Management**: where you can invite members to your Organization, edit their roles, and/or remove members in your Organization.
 See: [TestOps User Management](https://docs.katalon.com/katalon-analytics/docs/kt_invite_user_org.html).
-    * **Payment Method**: where you can check your billing information.
+    * **Payment Method**: where you can update your billing information.
-    * **Subscription Management**: where you can check your subscriptions.
+    * **Subscription Management**: where you can subscribe to Katalon, and/or upgrade, cancel your subscriptions.
+See [Create TestOps subscriptions](https://docs.katalon.com/katalon-analytics/docs/testops-subscriptions.html) for TestOps and [Purchase Katalon Licenses](https://docs.katalon.com/katalon-studio/docs/license-subscription.html) for Studio.
-    * **Organization Management**: where you can check the Organization profile and update its information.
+    * **Organization Management**: where you can update your Organization information.

 * **TestOps Settings** is a configuration tool specifically for the Katalon TestOps product.
-In the **TestOps Setting** section, you can navigate to:
+In the **TestOps Settings** section, you can navigate to:
     * **Team Management**: where you can manage all your TestOps teams.
     * **Project Management**: where you can manage all your TestOps projects.

-On the top right corner, if you click on the *Profile* icon, you can navigate to:
+On the top right corner, if you click on the *Avatar* icon, you can navigate to:

 * **View Profile**: where you can see your account information.
 * **Notification Settings**: where you can configure notifications and find Katalon API keys.